FEZModding/FEZRepacker/README.md

 You can read about conversion formats in detail [here](https://fezmodding.github.io/wiki/content/content_conversion).

-> [!WARNING]
->
-> By default, the Repacker converts ArtObject and TrileSet 3D models with all-in-one binary glTF bundles
-> for proper import and export process with popular 3D viewers and editors (i.e. Blender).
->
-> However, early versions of the Repacker used the legacy bundle format with separate files.
-> If you want to use this early format, check the flags of the CLI commands to activate this.

 If you want to learn more about the technical process of reading PAK packages and XNB files, read [this page on the wiki.](https://fezmodding.github.io/wiki/game/content_formats).

+### Legacy conversion notice

+By default, the Repacker converts ArtObject and TrileSet assets with all-in-one binary glTF bundles for proper import and export process with popular 3D viewers and editors (i.e. Blender).

+However, early versions of the Repacker used the legacy format consisting of OBJ, PNG and JSON file bundle.
+If you want to use this early format, check the flags of the CLI commands to activate this.

 ## Usage